lemberck/ML-Regression-House_Pricing_Models/README.md

-  Stage 4 was Model Development, where I created different regression models with different methods for comparison, using a first one feature that had a weak correlation with the target then escalated until using the top 11 features most correlated to it.
+  Stage 4 was Model Development, where I created different regression models with different methods for comparison, using first one feature that had a weak correlation with the target then escalated until using the top 11 features most correlated to it.
   Also a pipeline was created to apply polynomial features transformation.
   Ridge regression and Polynomial Features transformation showed a significative